Rubik's Revenge: Parity errors

 When reducing the 4×4×4 to a 3×3×3, certain positions that cannot be solved on a standard 3×3×3 cube may be reached.
 There are two possible problems not found on the 3×3×3.
 The first is two edge pieces reversed on one edge, resulting in the colours of that edge not matching the rest of the cubies on either face (OLL parity):

-Notice that these two edge pieces are swapped.
-The second is two edge pairs being swapped with each other (PLL parity), may be two corners swapped instead depending on situation and/or method:
+The second is two edge pairs being swapped with each other (PLL parity), which also can be two corners swapped instead, depending on situation and/or method:

 These situations are known as parity errors.
 These positions are still solvable; however, special algorithms must be applied to fix the errors.

 Some methods are designed to avoid the parity errors described above.
 For instance, solving the corners and edges first and the centres last would avoid such parity errors.
 Once the rest of the cube is solved, any permutation of the centre pieces can be solved.
-Note that it is possible to apparently exchange a pair of face centres by cycling 3 face centres, two of which are visually identical.
+Note that it is possible to exchange a pair of face centres by cycling 3 face centres, two of which are visually identical.

 Direct solving of a 4×4×4 is uncommon, but possible, with methods such as K4.
 Doing so mixes a variety of techniques and is heavily reliant on commutators for the final steps.

 World records

-The world record for single solve is 15.71 seconds, set by Max Park of the United States on June 8th 2024 at Colorado Mountain Tour - Evergreen 2024 in Evergreen, Colorado.
+The world record for single solve is 15.18 seconds, set by Tymon Kolasiński of Poland on December 7th, 2025 at Spanish Championship 2025 in Tarragona, Spain.

-The world record for Olympic average of five solves is 18.74 seconds, also set by Max Park of the United States on October 12th 2025 at Mission Viejo Fall 2025 in Las Flores, California, with times of 20.00, 18.79, 17.76, 19.68, and 17.08 seconds.
+The world record for Olympic average of five solves is 18.74 seconds, set by Tymon Kolasiński of Poland on January 17-18th 2025 at Seoul Winter 2026 in Seoul, South Korea, with times of 19.16, 18.01, 18.51, 21.64, and 16.09 seconds.

 The world record for fastest blindfolded solve is 51.96 seconds (including inspection), set by Stanley Chapel of the United States on January 28th 2023 at 4BLD in a Madison Hall 2023, in Madison, Wisconsin.

-The world record for mean of three blindfolded solves is 59.39 seconds (including inspection), also set by Stanley Chapel of the United States on June 13th, 2025 at New York Multimate PBQ II 2025, in Elmsford, New York with times of 57.83, 1:04.79, and 55.54 seconds.
+The world record for mean of three blindfolded solves is 59.39 seconds (including inspection), also set by Stanley Chapel of the United States on June 13, 2025 at New York Multimate PBQ II 2025, in Elmsford, New York with times of 57.83, 1:04.79, and 55.54 seconds.